Complimentary election: Ulrich Ochsenbein

 The Federal Councilor Ulrich Ochsenbein lost to Jakob Stämpfli in October 1854, who then in December the same year was elected into the Federal Council by the Nacional Council instead to Ochsenbein.

 Wilhelm Naeff

-Wilhelm Naeff was more lucky, as after he wasn't able to win the elections in 1866, he just didn't become a candidate in the next elections and was re-elected to the Federal Council anyway, even though with slim margins.
+Wilhelm Naeff was more lucky, as after he was not able to win the elections in 1866, he just didn't become a candidate in the next elections and was re-elected to the Federal Council anyway, even though with slim margins.

 Josef Martin Knüsel

 Josef Martin Knüsel was a candidate in 1866, 1869, 1872 and 1875.
 Until the last time, he won all elections comfortably, but in the last one he lost and resigned before awaiting the verdict of the National Council.